General Terms and Conditions of Sale

 8.4 The vessel will be supplied as promptly as circumstances permit, but the Seller shall not be liable for any loss, expense, damage, delay or demurrage whatsoever which may be suffered by the Buyer as a result of any delay arising from congestion at the terminal or to prior commitments of available barges, or when in the Seller’s opinion clear and safe berth or the assistance of qualified staff to secure moorings is unavailable.

-8.5 The Seller will deliver the Material Safety Data Sheet (MSDS) to the Buyer in accordance with industry standards.
-The Buyer must ensure its vessels or customers receive the MSDS before delivery of any Marine Lubricants and to provide any language translation as necessary.
+8.5 The Seller will deliver the Safety Data Sheets (SDS) to the Buyer in accordance with industry standards.
+The Buyer must ensure its vessels or customers receive the SDS before delivery of any Marine Lubricants and to provide any language translation as necessary.

 8.6 (a) In any case where delivery is ex lighter, the Buyer shall provide free of cost a clear and safe berth for the lighter(s) alongside the vessel's receiving lines and the assistance of qualified staff to secure the lighter(s) moorings.
 The receiving vessel shall provide a safe access to the lighter.
 This safe access means the use of the accommodation ladder.